 MedWatch is an FDA program that provides up-to-date safety information about drugs, biologics, devices, and dietary supplements.
 This site is also used to report adverse reactions related to these products to the FDA.

 Office of Disease Prevention and Health Promotion (ODPHP)

 ODPHP, an office within HHS, assists with the development and coordination of a wide range of national disease prevention and health promotion initiatives and programs.

 Dietary Guidelines for Americans

-The USDA and DHHS establish and publish a set of nutrition guidelines for Americans every five years.
+The USDA and HHS establish and publish a set of nutrition guidelines for Americans every five years.
 The Dietary Guidelines for Americans are based on nutrition research and serve as the statutorily mandated basis for Federal nutrition education activities.

 Federal Trade Commission (FTC)

 The FTC is a government agency whose purpose is to protect businesses and consumers from fraud.
 The site includes information consumers can use to educate themselves about the deceptive or fraudulent marketing activities.

 This section of the FTC Web site provides specific information for consumers concerning health topics, from weight-loss regimens to the use of dietary supplements in children.

 US Department of Agriculture (USDA)